 4. Don’t Be Afraid of Asking about Insurance Coverage

-You should not be afraid about asking your dentist if he accepts insurance.
+You should not be afraid about asking your gold coast dentist if he accepts insurance.
 Dental surgery can get expensive and it will help if you can get part of the cost to be covered by your insurance company.
 Asking the dentist about the insurance coverage can prevent you from the disappointment of your claim getting rejected afterward.
 If possible, you should obtain a written description with ICD-10 codes to confirm the coverage.

 5. Don’t Forget to Make Transportation Arrangement